Battle of Sacramento (Mexico): Background

-On the 8 February, Colonel Alexander Doniphan's force of 924 soldiers and 300 civilians left El Paso del Norte for Chihuahua, despite learning that John E. Wool had abandoned his march there.
+On February 8, Colonel Alexander Doniphan's force of 924 soldiers and 300 civilians left El Paso del Norte for Chihuahua, despite learning that John E. Wool had abandoned his march there.
 Major Samuel Owens had the civilians formed into a battalion along with the caravan of 312 wagons.
 On 25 February, they reached the Laguna de Encenillas, where they learned of the Mexican defenses prepared for them.